-General operating expenses, excluding depreciation, totaled \$561,868 for the year ended December 31, 2014, representing an increase of \$28,866, or 5.4% from \$533,002 for the year ended December 31, 2013.
-The higher costs are a result of increased Maintenance expenses of \$25,925 primarily due to increased snow and severe weather costs.
+General operating expenses, excluding depreciation, totaled \$564,925 for the year ended December 31, 2014, representing an increase of \$31,923, or 5.9% from \$533,002 for the year ended December 31, 2013.
+The higher costs are a result of increased Maintenance expenses of \$27,461 primarily due to increased snow and severe weather costs.
 In 2014, the Authority spent a total of \$43,931 on snow and severe weather costs.
 The amount spent in 2014 was a record level and was an increase of \$19,185 over 2013 costs.
 Also, in 2014 less personnel and fringe benefit costs were charged to capital projects based upon time spent on capital projects.
-Maintenance expenses also increased due to higher utility costs from the severe winter weather in the first quarter of 2014 as well as higher property insurance costs as insured values increased from the completed projects in the \$7 Billion Capital Investment Plan.
-State police and traffic control costs increased by \$7,233 due primarily to a planned increase in the number of State Troopers patrolling the roadways, as well as higher fringe benefit costs.
-General and Administrative expenses decreased by \$2,556 due primarily to savings in insurance (other than property insurance) as well as continued headcount reductions and control of discretionary expenses.
-Toll collection costs decreased by \$2,116 due to the savings from the renegotiated toll collector contracts and the extended electronic toll collection contract with Xerox.
-In accordance with GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other than Pensions (OPEB) (GASB Statement No. 45), the Authority recorded an expense of \$75,636 representing the annual OPEB cost.
-The annual OPEB cost, including the non-cash portion, is included in Operating Expenses and is allocated to each functional expense category based upon the number of active full time employees in each category.
-Depreciation expense during 2014 totaled \$201,001, which was an increase of \$27,100 from 2013 due to the increase in capital assets generated from the \$7 Billion Capital Investment Plan.
+Maintenance expenses also increased due to higher utility costs from the severe winter weather in the first quarter of 2014 as well as higher property insurance costs as insured values increased from the completed projects in the \$7 Billion CIP.
+State police and traffic control costs increased by \$7,353 due primarily to a planned increase in the number of State Troopers patrolling the roadways, as well as higher fringe benefit costs.
+General and Administrative expenses decreased by \$2,217 due primarily to savings in insurance (other than property insurance) as well as continued headcount reductions and control of discretionary expenses.
+Toll collection costs decreased by \$1,298 due to the savings from the renegotiated toll collector contracts and the extended electronic toll collection contract with Xerox.
+In accordance with GASB 45, the Authority recorded an expense of \$75,636 representing the annual OPEB cost.
+The Authority recorded an expense of \$3,057 representing the GASB 68 pension expense for 2014.
+The annual OPEB cost, and the Pension cost including the non-cash portions are included in Operating Expenses and are allocated to each functional expense category based upon the number of active full time employees in each category.
+Depreciation expense during 2014 totaled \$201,001, which was an increase of \$27,100 from 2013 due to the increase in capital assets generated from the \$7 Billion CIP.

 Net non-operating expenses increased by \$91,461 from 2013 primarily due to the recording of an investment loss in 2014 as compared to investment income in 2013.
 The investment loss was the result of an increase in the negative mark-to-market value of the Series 2000B-G interest rate swap, which is classified as an investment in accordance with GASB Statement No. 53.

 The Build America Bonds subsidy represents a direct payment by the United States Treasury to the Authority originally equal to 35% of the interest payable on the Series 2009F bonds and the Series 2010A bonds.
 The Build America Bonds subsidy in 2014 was \$75,745, an increase of \$572 from 2013 due to a change in the automatic Federal deficit reduction spending cuts.
 The subsidy payment received in June 2014 was reduced by 7.2%, and the payment received in December 2014 was reduced by 7.3%, while in 2013 the comparable payments were reduced by 8.7% and 7.2%.